DeltaXML/vscode-xslt-tokenizer/README.md

 For lexical analysis, this extension processes code character-by-character.
 This analysis is exploited for all features including *all* syntax highlighting.
 The avoidance of the much more common use of regular expressions on a line-by-line basis has provided many benefits.
 These benefits include improved responsiveness, lower CPU load, improved code maintainability and full integrity for syntax highlighting.

 This extension performs a comprehensive set of checks on the code, before any XSLT compilation.
 This ensures that any code symbols within XSLT or XPath with problems are accurately identified at the symbol-level.
-Asynchronous processing for xsl:include/xsl:import dependencies allows references to symbol definitions can be checked regarless of the location of the defintition.
+Asynchronous processing for xsl:include/xsl:import dependencies allows checking of references to symbol definitions regardless of the location of the definition.

 ## Sample Screenshots